 Co-presenter of this 3-hour archive special looking at the history of ordinary people talking on British radio:

-Fi Glover trawls the archives for intimate stories of the everyday, tracing how curated wartime spirit developed into today’s unmediated snapshots of life, with the help of writer and lido supporter, Tanya Shadrick.
+Fi Glover trawls the archives for intimate stories of the everyday, tracing how curated wartime spirit developed into today’s unmediated snapshots of life, with the help of writer Tanya Shadrick.

 From Olive Shapley’s Mass Observation-inspired recordings in the 1930s and 40s, via Radio Ballads and Down Your Way, they arrive at the verbatim examples of 20th Century Vox and The Listening Project, charting the development from patronised ‘ordinary folk’ to the autonomy of contemporary voices.

-A joy to write the narration and have my first fishing lesson recorded for this short film by the Canal and River Trust to support their new Let’s Fish initiative.
-The piece pays tribute to the men & women in all our communities who give their time freely to help others learn this skill and tells too the story of my own relationship to fishing.
+Narrator and subject of this short film by the Canal and River Trust to support their new Let’s Fish initiative.
+The piece pays tribute to the men & women in all our communities who give their time freely to help others learn this skill and tells too the story of Tanya’s own relationship to fishing.

 I’ve wanted to fish all my life.
 My father was a skilled angler — fished in the Devon and Cornish seas where I grew up, tied his own flies.
 One of my earliest memories is of watching him casting from a riverbank & my feeling completely still & happy in my skin.
 But he left just after my second birthday and chose never to spend any time with me after that.
 He left behind a knitted fishing cap on an out of reach peg in the porch, and I think it — or fishing — became a symbol of this bigger thing I’d lost.
 I got a bit stuck about fishing too — it was a thing I wanted in my life, but I didn’t want to go on a course or teach myself.
 Sounds a bit folorn I know but I wanted to be taught the way a child learns from a family member!
 So I just collected things to do with it instead – hence all the books and fishing flies on my writing desk.